 It’s not actually legal to wild camp in England and Wales, but of course people do it.
 Just be far more discreet, and if you get pulled up for it by the police, well, you might get the chance of four walls, a free bed and board for the night!

-Jane Batchelor is currently hiking 2,500 miles through Britain, camping as she goes, with the occasional stay in a hostel or locals’ houses.
+Jane Batchelor hiked 3,500 miles through Britain, camping as she went, with the occasional stay in a hostel or locals’ houses.
 For more photos, follow her Facebook and Instagram pages.
 To find out more about her journey, click here.